zyx124/JavaInterview/core_java.md

-**Daemon Thread**: JVM will exit when all the non daemon thread has stopped, whether or to the daemon thread has stopped.
+**Daemon Thread**: JVM will exit when all the non daemon thread has stopped, whether or not the daemon thread has stopped.

-set a thread as deamon
+set a thread as daemon

 ```java
 Thread t = new MyThread();